OAGi/Score/docs/user_guide/index.rst

    desired property.

-3. Click on the ellipsis next to the property node of the ACC you want to refactor, select the “Refactor” and then the “Refactor to Base” menu item.
+3. Click on the ellipsis next to the property node of the ACC you want to refactor, select the "Refactor" and then the "Refactor to Base" menu item.
 A page for refactoring the selected property is returned.

    1. At the top table of the page select the ACC in which you want to move the selected property.

-   2. Click the “Analyze” button.
+   2. Click the "Analyze" button.

-   3. At the “Analysis result and required action” section of the page, all the ACC that will be affected by this refactoring are listed.
+   3. At the "Analysis result and required action" section of the page, all the ACC that will be affected by this refactoring are listed.
       Depending on the case, the following user actions might be needed in order to refactor the property.